-The first reason is that google has decided to change why it ranks one website above the rest and guess what, it prefers secure websites.
+The first reason is that Google has decided to change why it ranks one website above the rest and guess what, it prefers secure websites.
 Go ahead google something and see if the first few websites that come up have an SSL.
-Yes, yes I hear you are saying there are a few sites up the top without SSL, that’s most likely is that they rank higher due to other factors, but getting an SSL will defiantly help you get up the top faster.
+Yes, yes I hear you are saying there are a few sites up the top without SSL, That’s most likely is that they rank higher due to other factors, but getting an SSL will definitely help you get up the top faster.

 Lately, with so many people getting hit with credit card fraud, some people won’t purchase or even visit someone’s website if it’s not secure, so adding one on will increase your sales and customer trust.

 What’s the go with the FREE SSL Certificates?

 If you have a website that doesn’t collect sensitive information about your clients such as home address, and credit card details then if you’re hosting company allows, then I would recommend you install a free SSL.
 Downfalls- However not all hosting companies offer this and if you’re not very technical, it can take up a bit of time to install.
 Also, free SSL certificates need to be renewed every 3 months.

 Why should I pay for an SSL Certificate?